felselva/mathc/README.md

 - Before sending any pull request, open an issue asking if the feature or fix is already being worked on.
 - If you find any error, you can open an issue.
-- You can request more useful functions in the issues regarding 2D vectors, 3D vectors, 4D vectors, quaternions and matrices.
+- You can request more useful functions in the issues regarding 2D vectors, 3D vectors, quaternions and matrices.
 If you have already an implementation or know where to find, better.
 - Everything here will stay licensed under ZLIB, which is a ***very*** permissive license.

 # LICENSE